 Caleb McKernan – Music Production

-In the spring of 2019, Caleb McKernan '20 focused his Afternoon Independent Project on learning new music software, recording live instruments, and familiarizing himself with the world of music.
+In the spring of 2019, Caleb McKernan '20 focused his Advanced Independent Project on learning new music software, recording live instruments, and familiarizing himself with the world of music.
 McKernan had envisioned going into the studio, playing some chords and lining them up right to build beats.
 But, it went much different:

 "I learned music production is much more than just making music, and rather the art of manipulating sounds to create the best result," he said.
 "At the start, I downloaded Logic Pro X which is music producing software.
 I watched many tutorials on Youtube, and with help from a fellow student, learned my way to producing beats.
 During the start of my AIP, I began to familiarize myself with the world of software music editing and started developing a skillset.
 I learned how to build melodies and then how to use different sounds to contrast them.
 I learned how to alter instruments sounds using EQ, how to level and master tracks, and then I applied these skills and started to create."

 Toward the end of his AIP, after making four finished tracks, McKernan took on Logic Pro to remix tracks by merging different songs and sounds together.

 "Overall in my AIP, I learned A LOT.
 I reached my goal which was to learn how to make a song, but also expanded my knowledge of a whole new realm of music that I didn’t know existed.
 I will always hear music differently now and appreciate it much more knowing how detailed and intense music production is.
 Thank you to Mr. Raposo, Ms. Pinton, and Mr. Davey for giving me this opportunity, helping make it happen, and chaperoning us throughout the process."

 The Hartford Wolf Pack is a minor league hockey team that plays in the AHL, which is one step down from the professional NHL.
 Our parent team was the New York Rangers, so we constantly had players moving up in down from New York if guys got injured.